michaeljclark/match/README.md

 substrings offset from a marker.

 ![Rabin-Karp algorithm illustration](rabin-karp.png)

-_Figure 1: Rabin-Karp algorithm_
+The algorithm records offsets of substring occurances in a hash table (_'head'_) indexed by the Rabin-Karp signature and uses the hash table information to compose a chain of occurances in a second table (_'prev'_), indexed by offset, which leads from the current match to the last match.

-The algorithm records offsets in a hash table indexed by the Rabin-Karp signature and saves a chain of the previous matching offsets for each signature in another table indexed by offset.
-Before updating the hash table with the current offset, the previous offset for the current signature is saved into the previous table and a chain indexed from the current offset to the previous offset has now been created.
+Each position in the previous match table contains an offset to the last match for the same signature recorded at a prior offset.

-The search algorithm proceeds to check for hits and follows the chains of offsets leading through all prior occurances of a given Rabin-Karp signature, all the way back to the earliest match.
-The algorithm checks these approximate matches, and if valid, inserts copy instructions for the best match, into the match list, otherwise, emitting instructions to add new literals.
-The matches are approximate because there is a collision probability, however there are multiple entries that can be used to predict previous offsets.
+The search algorithm, after updating the hash table and previous match table, checks for a hit, and if there is a hit, it follows the chains of past offsets leading through all prior occurances of a particular Rabin-Karp signature, all the way back to the earliest match.
+The algorithm then verifies these approximate matches, and if valid, creates copy instructions for the best match, or, alternatively emits literal instructions for new text.
+The matches are approximate because there is a collision probability, however, there are multiple offsets that can be used to match a prior occurance, which aids with the probabalistic nature.

 The output is a list of instructions referencing new data or copies of previous data.